ivicanikolicsg/SivoFuzzer/README.md

 ## Installation and Dependencies

 The installation contains makefile.
 This will build the fuzzer `sivo` and the dedicated compilers (`sivo-clang1` and `sivo-clang2`).
-The code has been tested on Ubuntu 16.04 with LLVM 3.4.0 installed:
+The code has been tested on Ubuntu 16.04 with LLVM 3.8.0.
+Run `setup.sh` to install this dependency.

-	apt-get install llvm-3.4-dev

 ## How it works